NetworkBlockDevice/nbd/doc/proto.md

     set and `NBD_STATE_ZERO` clear.

-A client MAY close the connection if it detects that the server has sent an invalid chunks (such as lengths in the `NBD_REPLY_TYPE_BLOCK_STATUS` not summing up to the requested length).
+A client MAY close the connection if it detects that the server has sent an invalid chunk (such as lengths in the `NBD_REPLY_TYPE_BLOCK_STATUS` not summing up to the requested length).
 The server SHOULD return `EINVAL` if it receives a `BLOCK_STATUS` request including one or more sectors beyond the size of the device.